Donate books to help fund our work. Learn more→

 [ 20 ] e) Faith.

-[ 21 ] The chela should have a free, open, unbiased heart for the higher spiritual.
-Even where he does not immediately recognize a higher truth, he should have faith until he can make it his own through knowledge.
-If he wanted to proceed according to the principle of “testing everything and keeping the best,” he would apply his judgment as a standard and place himself above the higher spiritual, closing himself to its penetration.
+[ 21 ] The chela should have a free, open, and unbiased heart toward the higher spiritual realm.
+Even when he does not immediately recognize a higher truth, he should have faith until he can make it his own through knowledge.
+If he were to proceed according to the principle “Test everything and keep what is best,” he would apply his own judgment as a standard, place himself above the higher spiritual realm, and close himself off to its influence.

 [ 22 ] f) Equilibrium.

-[ 23 ] The last soul ability would result as the outcome of all the others as equilibrium, as a sense of direction, soul balance.
-The chela gives direction to himself.
+[ 23 ] The final spiritual capacity would emerge as a result of all the others, manifesting as balance, a sense of direction, and spiritual equilibrium.
+The chela sets his own course.

-[ 24 ] And so he would now have to develop the fourth quality within himself: the will to freedom, to the ideal.
-As long as we still live in the physical, we cannot attain full freedom, but we can develop the will to freedom within us, strive towards the ideal.
-We can free ourselves from external circumstances and no longer react to external impulses, but make the law within us, the enduring, the guiding principle of our thinking and acting, living not in the passing personality, but in our individuality, which is enduring and strives for unity.
+[ 24 ] And so he must now develop the fourth quality within himself: the will to freedom, to the ideal.
+As long as we still live in the physical world, we cannot attain full freedom, but we can develop the will to freedom within ourselves, striving toward the ideal.
+We can free ourselves from external circumstances and no longer react to external stimuli, but instead make the law within us—that which is enduring—the guiding principle of our thoughts and actions; we can live not in the transient personality, but in our individuality, which is enduring and strives toward unity.